ChenXiang96/SlicerColoc-Z-Stats/README.md

 ## Overview
 SlicerColoc-Z-Stats is a 3D Slicer extension for computing proteins' colocalization (spatial overlap between different channels) of Z-stack images.

-Users can adjust the volume rendering of the Z-stack image via customizable thresholds, select the region of interest (ROI) by the bounding box and generate a Venn diagram, 2D intensity scatterplots and a spreadsheet, which displays/saves the colocalization metrics.
+Users can adjust the volume rendering of the Z-stack image via customizable thresholds, select the region of interest (ROI) by the bounding box and generate a Venn diagram, 2D histograms and a spreadsheet, which displays/saves the colocalization metrics.

 The license for this extension is [MIT](https://github.com/benoukraflab/SlicerColoc-Z-Stats/blob/main/LICENSE)

 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Screenshots.png" width="800px">

 ## Installation
-* Since the 2D intensity scatterplots produced by our extension are created by the Bokeh package, in order to be able to export PNG images, Bokeh needs to use a browser to render the PNG.
+* Since the 2D histograms produced by our extension are created by the Bokeh package, in order to be able to export PNG images, Bokeh needs to use a browser to render the PNG.
 In order for this to work, a driver is required to be installed before installing our extension in the 3D Slicer.
 Take installing the *ChromeDriver* as an example: Download and unzip the *ChromeDriver* corresponding to your Chrome version from this [link](https://chromedriver.chromium.org/downloads), and make sure it's in your PATH.
 For more information on how to install the driver, check out this [link](https://docs.bokeh.org/en/2.4.2/docs/user_guide/export.html#).
 * The 3D Slicer stable version 5.2.1 is needed to use this extension: [version 5.2.1](https://download.slicer.org/).
 Or it can be downloaded from this [link](https://slicer-packages.kitware.com/#collection/5f4474d0e1d8c75dfc70547e/folder/637f77c6517443dc5dc7281f).
 For more information on how to install 3D Slicer, check out this [link](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html).
   * Open “Extensions Manager” using menu: View / Extensions manager.
 On macOS, Extensions manager requires the [application to be installed](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#mac).
   * Go to “Install extensions” tab